Warrant officer (United States): Air Force

 The inaugural class graduated 30 warrant officers at Maxwell AFB on December 6, 2024.
 Public releases recorded a class composition of 22 Active Duty, six Air National Guard, and two Air Force Reserve graduates.
 These are the first warrant officers to serve in the U.S. Air Force since 1992.
 The warrant officer candidates graduated as either Warrant Officer 1 or Chief Warrant Officer 2.
 A second class graduated on March 13, 2025, bringing the total number of Air Force warrant officers to 60.

 On September 9, 2025, the Department of the Air Force hosted its first Warrant Officer Summit at Maxwell AFB, bringing together graduates from all FY25 WOTS classes and the ongoing Class 26-01 (ANG) for mentorship and professional development.

+On February 4, 2026, the Air Force promoted its first active duty Chief Warrant Officer 5.
+U.S. Army CW4 Jason Godwin became both the Warrant Officer Training School (WOTS) advisor to the commandant and transferred to the Air Force.
+During his service transfer ceremony, he was promoted to CW5.